 sudo systemctl start php8.4-fpm # Adjust version as needed

-Step 4: After fixing, test and reload Nginx:
+After fixing the socket path or service state, test and reload Nginx:

 sudo nginx -t && sudo systemctl reload nginx